tedneward/Azgaarnoth/Classes/Sorcerer.md

 For example, if you know the 1st-level spell Burning Hands and have a 1st-level and a 2nd-level spell slot available, you can cast Burning Hands using either slot.

+### Spell Versatility
+Whenever you finish a long rest, you can replace one spell you learned from this Spellcasting feature with another spell from the sorcerer spell list.
+The new spell must be the same level as the spell you replace.

 ### Spells Known of 1st Level and Higher
 You know two 1st-level spells of your choice from the sorcerer spell list.